01Kevin01/OnionLinksV3/FAQ-SSS.md

 > 1. **Engage in Illegal Activities**: The Dark Web is not a haven for illegal activities.
 Engaging in activities like hacking, buying/selling illegal substances, or participating in cybercrime is illegal and unethical.
 > 2. **Personal Information**: Never share personal information, such as your real name, address, or financial details, on the Dark Web.
 Anonymity is crucial for your safety.
-> 3. **Click on Unverified Links**: Be extremely cautious when clicking on links.
+> 3. **Click on verified Links**: Be extremely cautious when clicking on links.
 Verify the legitimacy of websites to avoid scams or malware.
 > 4. **Suspicious Files**: Avoid downloading files from untrusted sources.
 Malicious software is prevalent on the Dark Web.

 You can also contact me by e-mail with your questions or contact the support system of the tor browser.